kcdchennai/kcdchennai/2023/Bootcamps.md

 1. Online Live Bootcamps during **Saturdays**.
 Offers you the flexibility to meet professional commitments on weekdays.
 2. Instructors are working professionals with day-to-day **hands-on** experience on the topics.
 3. **Live** Bootcamps gives you the freedom to ask questions and receive clarification in real-time.
-No waiting to post your questions in an offline forum!
+4. Plenty of live demos
-4. All sessions are **recorded**.
+5. All sessions are **recorded**.
 In case you happen to miss a session, you can catch-up.

 ### Registration